 2008Record capital expenditure programme sees upgrade of the Gases Operations Centre in Germiston and the commissioning of a new CO2 plant in Sasolburg.

 2009The business is streamlined and realises savings of R200 million.

-Plans are finalised for a new R200 million ASU in Pretoria to come on stream in 2013.Afrox achieves a Level 3 Broad-Based Black Economic Empowerment rating.
+Plans are finalised for a new R200 million air separation unit in Pretoria to come on stream in 2013.Afrox achieves a Level 3 Broad-Based Black Economic Empowerment rating.

 Kent Masters is replaced as Afrox chairman by Mike Huggon, Managing Director of BOC UK.

-Brett Kimber, former CEO of Linde Korea, is appointed Afrox Managing Director on 1 January.
-Afrox was the first industrial gases company in South Africa to receive international accreditation for the high quality food grade CO2.Afrox identified the need for a R1.5 billion capital expenditure programme, to run between 2013 and 2016.
+Afrox is the first industrial gases company in South Africa to receive international accreditation for their high quality food grade CO2.Afrox identifies the need for a R1.5 billion capital expenditure programme - to run between 2013 and 2016.